Anchorsify/Anchorsify.github.io/_projects/GeneralNin.md

 Effects: If the target fails a status roll, this inflicts a -1 visibility penalty upon them, which increases every 10 IC until reaching -X; X has a maximum of 10.
 (Chakra Control ranks) IC after that, it dissipates entirely.
 The application of an area-of-effect attack will destroy the crows, if it actually hits this technique's victim.

-#### --( Kawara Shuriken - Roof Tile Shuriken )--
-This technique lifts up nearby roof tiles and launches them at an opponent.
-The chakra used starts the tiles spinning and allows them to be controlled remotely, in addition to making them far stronger than normal roof tiles would be.

- - Chakra: Special
- - Damage: Special
- - Accuracy: +2
- - Range: CHA/3
- - Speed: Special
- - Seal Speed: 10

-Effects: This requires you to be in a city or other area which has roofs (with tiles).
-This is treated as a multi-throw, with the Chakra cost replacing the Stamina cost.
-You may 'throw' up to CHA/10 roof tiles, which deal 2d10 damage each.
-The Speed is the normal Speed of a multi-throw launching that many projectiles.
-This technique inflicts Blunt wounds.

 #### --( Chakra Strengthening )--
 A fairly simple, yet often impractically demanding technique.
 The user channels chakra into their limbs, increasing their speed and strength.
 Despite being very good at what it does, it rapidly takes a toll on one's energy reserves.